Skip to main content

 Common regex patterns for developers (email, phone, URL, IP)

 Email validation often uses patterns like [a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+.[a-zA-Z]{2,}.
 Phone numbers vary by country but US formats often match d{3}-d{3}-d{4}.
 URL validation might use https?://[w-.]+.w{2,}.
 IPv4 addresses match (?:d{1,3}.){3}d{1,3}.
-Remember, regex is great for basic validation but should be paired with libraries like validator.js or Zod for production-grade checks.
+Paste any of these into the Best Answer Hub Regex Tester to verify or adjust them.
+For production-grade validation, pair regex with libraries like validator.js or Zod.

 How does this compare to Regex101 or regexr.com?